ndd21/PHYS281/docs/glossary.md

 ## `**`

-The exponentation [operator](#operator), i.e., used for raising a value to the power of an exponent.
+The exponentiation [operator](#operator), i.e., used for raising a value to the power of an exponent.
 E.g., in `x = 2 ** 5` the value of 2 is raised to the power of 5.
-Integer or floating point numbers
-can be used for both the base and exponent.
+Integer or floating point numbers can be used for both the base and exponent.

 ## `+`